What Property Owners Should Do After an Explosion

 Professors of air quality, as well as environmental specialists, have declared that caustic substances such as ammonia and hazardous materials that are stored in plant refineries can be extremely toxic to the environment, as well as the people directly in their vicinity.
 Even an immediate response from environmental agencies might not be enough to stop the toxic damage from a plant explosion.
 In fact, it is quite likely that the actions taken in response to a disaster such as this will be geared more toward future prevention.
 Therefore, surrounding residents and business owners in the area need to secure legal representation that can help them protect against the harmful environmental effects of an explosion.

-Anyone who is working on site at a plant that explodes can be significantly injured.
+Anyone who is working on-site at a plant that explodes can be significantly injured.
 The inhalation of toxic chemicals is one of the biggest risks to refinery workers.
-In fact, property contamination remains a leading problem among several of the companies within the refinery industry.
+Property contamination remains a leading problem among several of the companies within the refinery industry.

 Land & Water Contamination on Your Property